chipcullen/chipcullen_com/src/posts/git-aliases.md

 title: "Git aliases - a step by step recipe (using Textmate)"
 date: 2011-01-31
 draft: false
-tags: [git, textmate, Tools, tutorial]
+tags: [git, textmate, tools, tutorial]
 ---

 Want to set up aliases that make Git easier to use?
 Have Textmate?
 Awesome.